Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 TIF (Tax Increment Financing)

 TIF is one of those topics that people know very little about, yet seem to have a hard stance against it.
-And my guess is some of that is well deserved.
+My guess is some of that is well deserved.

 TIF is fairly complicated and I don't claim to be an expert, but the overall idea is pretty straight forward.
 While I think TIF is another way the state corrupts markets, it's here and not using it (judiciously) puts us at a disadvantage.